Byers Field

 Byers Field is a 12,750-capacity multi-purpose stadium in Parma, Ohio, located on Day Drive next to The Shoppes at Parma.
 The stadium can host football, track and field, and soccer events.
 The three high schools and three middle schools of the Parma City School District share this venue with Saint Ignatius High School.

+1930s Construction and 1953 Naming for Carl C. Byers

+Originally known as "Ridge Road Stadium," the facility was built in the 1930s as a Works Progress Administration project.
+It received an early 1950s renovation and upgrades, and was named for Carl C. Byers early in 1953.
+Byers, a Logan (Ohio) native, was hired as the Parma Schools' Superintendent in mid-1942, at which time the city's population of 18,000 included 3,500 K-12 students attending its four elementary schools, a junior high, and Parma-Schaaf High School.
+The early-1950s renovations cost $150,000, and it was estimated in 1953 that duplicating the facility would cost $750,000—about $9 million in equivalent 2025 dollars.

+Byers, who died in 1969, served the Parma Schools through the 1956-57 school year, by which time total enrollment had grown to 14,300.

 Tenants

 Byers Field plays host to many high schools and middle schools home stadiums.
-These include Normandy High School, Parma Senior High School, Valley Forge High School, St. Ignatius High School, Hillside Middle School, Greenbriar Middle School, and Shiloh Middle School.
+These include Normandy High School, Valley Forge High School, Hillside Middle School, Greenbriar Middle School, and Shiloh Middle School.
 It is also home to Pop Warner football games, and Tri City Youth Football League games.

 It is also home to Cleveland's women's professional football team.
 Beginning in the summer of 2012, Byers field also served as home to the NPSL's AFC Cleveland Royals.

 Bleachers

 The home team's bleachers are on the east side of the stadium.
 The west side bleachers accommodate the visiting team.